Please email firstname.lastname@example.org if you require a copy of any slides.

 Lord Karan Bilimoria CBE DL

-The Power of University to Power the World
+The Power of Universities to Power the World – Lord Bilimoria did not use slides

 Lord Bilimoria will discuss the importance of Enterprise Education in universities, as well as the spirit of enterprise within universities.
 He will discuss the ability of universities to engage with business and to be the creators of the entrepreneurs in the future.
 In the case of Lord Bilimoria, he came up with the idea of Cobra Beer whilst a student at Cambridge; unsatisfied with overly gassy lagers and ales that didn’t match well with Indian food, he decided to create a less gassy lager with the flavour of a lager but the smoothness of an ale.

-Monika Radclyffe runs for The Bristol SETsquared Business Acceleration Centre, where she manages the Centre’s strategy and delivery of incubation activity to the 85+ high-tech ventures.
+Monika Radclyffe is the Chair of the Business Acceleration Centres Group at SETsquared Partnership, and runs the Centre in Bristol, where she manages strategy and delivery of incubation activity to the 85+ high-tech ventures.
 The Centre is part of SETsquared Partnership, which has been ranked as Global Number 1 university-led incubator in 2015 and 2017 by UBI ranking.

 Professor Geoff Scott